 What is Hybrid Cloud?

-The concerns mentioned above have moved people to a new model called “hybrid cloud.”
-The most precise description of hybrid cloud is the one from TechTarget: “Hybrid cloud is a cloud computing environment which uses a mix of on-premises, private cloud and third-party, public cloud services with orchestration between the two platforms.
-By allowing workloads to move between private and public clouds as computing needs and costs change, hybrid cloud gives businesses greater flexibility and more data deployment options.”
 The hybrid cloud is essentially a combination of a public cloud and some on-premise hardware.
-Such a configuration will allow for some data to be stored on-premise and some data to be put on the cloud.
-This also gives flexibility to the SMBs and Startups to choose how to best utilize the cloud.
-Many SMBs and Startups have compartmentalized their data such that data which is high risk is stored locally.
-This same thing is being done for data that is in need to be accessed frequently.
+Such a configuration will allow for some data to be stored on-premise and some data to be put in the cloud.
+This also gives flexibility to SMBs and Startups to choose how to best utilize the cloud.
+Many SMBs and Startups have compartmentalized their data such that data that is high risk is stored locally.
+This same thing is being done for data that is in needs to be accessed frequently.
 For data that has to be accessed frequently, storing it on-premise allows fast and reliable access to the data.

 On researching the problem this particular company found that the only solution was to locate some of the files which are to be accessed fast at an on-premise location.
 Additionally, they kept the cloud for keeping large files that didn’t require to be accessed frequently and fast.
 In order to make this complex architecture simple for their internal users, they built an advanced common interface for data access.
 Thus for the user, whether he was accessing data from the cloud or from the on-premise location, the interface was the same and actions seemed seamless.

 This model is fast getting traction all over the world.
-Many companies will probably still embrace the cloud in its purest public form, but for other hybrid model is dissolving the borders between public and private data and streamlining business operations.
+Many companies will probably still embrace the cloud in its purest public form, but another hybrid model is dissolving the borders between public and private data and streamlining business operations.